 Get a planting tray

 That part is important - you'll definitely want a tray that comes with a dome.
 Use a shower cap as a substitute if you don't have a dome.
 As always, make sure your container has drainage holes (if it doesn't, make your own holes).

 Fill in your growing medium

-The medium in which you will grow your seeds is variable, but most agree that it is best to do it in sand of some sort.
-Horticultural sand or builder's sand from a hardware store are both pretty good.
+The medium in which you will grow your seeds is variable, but most agree that it is best to do it in the sand of some sort.
+Horticultural sand or builder's sand from a hardware store is both pretty good.
 The idea is to have sand with large particle size.

 Sow your succulent seeds

 Most succulent seeds are absolutely tiny, so if you're sowing them into a tray with cells you will want to pour them into your hand and then distribute 1 or 2 per cell.
 If in a large tray, scatter them evenly around the surface.

 Make your seeds comfy

-When to replant
+When to replant succulent seeds

 That's about it!
-Have you had success planting from seeds before?
+Have you had success planting from succulent seeds before?
 Do you have any tips?
 Tell us below!